 He runs like a gazelle and his footwork honed on the soccer fields of his native Cameroon would probably astonish Fred Astaire.
 His touch is smooth as velvet and his work ethic so unfailing that some think he could be the next Hakeem Olajuwon.

 "Joel has a chance to be an NBA all-star," Jayhawks coach Bill Self said.
 "There's a lot of great players you recruit, and they have great careers for you.
-But do you look at them and say, 'He can be one of the best 24 players in the world?'
-He can be in that class."

 The happy-go-lucky freshman only averages 11 points and eight rebounds, but everyone knows numbers can be misleading.
 Just ask Oklahoma State coach Travis Ford, who watched Embiid go for 16 points and nine boards in a high-profile showdown at Allen Fieldhouse last weekend.